apex/up/docs/04-configuration.md

 title: Configuration
 ---

-Up configuration lives in the `up.json` file, and allows you review changes made to the infrastructure before applying them.
-This follows industry best practices of "infrastructure as code" contrasting CRUD style sub-commands for manipulating resources.
+Configuration for your app lives in the `up.json` within your project's directory.
+This section details each of the options available.

 ## Name